 LEO Innovation Lab is sponsoring the Skin Prediction innovation challenge with a prize money of $100,000.
 When living with a skin condition such as psoriasis, your skin tends to flare-up.
 Not knowing when this will happen can be incredibly frustrating!
 We are looking for a technology solution that could solve this problem.

 We are looking for a solution that will enable people with psoriasis to predict when the next skin flare-up will occur.
 Such a solution may also tell where the flare-up will occur on the body, however, this is not a requirement.
 Furthermore, the optimal solution has been tested among people with psoriasis.
 Solutions which assumes that users have access to a smartphone is accepted.

 - Concept Idea deadline is February 13, 2017

 Read the challenge Guidelines for the specific submission criteria and rules.
 Please advise that challenge guidelines are subject to change.
-Registered competitors will receive a notification when changes are made, however, we highly encourage you to regularly visit the challenge site to see new updates.
+Registered competitors will receive a notification when significant changes are made, however, we highly encourage you to regularly visit the challenge page.

 When living with a chronic skin condition such as psoriasis, people often face the issue of not being able to predict the next flare-up.
 When will it happen?
 Where on the body will it occur?
 How bad will it be?